 You will then be able to select how many shares to buy or how much you wish to invest.

-At this stage you will also be able to chose whether to make your purchase via a market order or limit order.
-A market order is a price which the market is offering i.e. the price you the stock trading for on the screen.
+At this stage, you will also be able to choose whether to make your purchase via a market order or limit order.
+A market order is a price that the market is offering i.e. the price you the stock trading for on the screen.
 For the biggest and most liquid stocks such as Apple and BP, I normally use a market order

 A limit order on the other hand will only buy shares at a certain price.
 Say you want shares in BP but don’t want to to the current price of £5.50.
 You can set a limit order at £5.20 so you only buy shares when the price hits £5.20.
 The trouble with this of course is that the price of BP may never come down to £5.20 and thus you will never buy shares n BP.